Things To Do in Unawatuna & Dalawella Beach – the ultimate travel guide

 Home > Destinations > Sri Lanka5 x best restaurants in Weligama, Sri Lanka (updated 2022)Looking for the best restaurants in Weligama?
 Weligama in the southern province of Sri Lanka has become a widely popular location for travelers, surfers and digital nomads...

-Home > Destinations > Sri LankaHiriketiya beach: A complete travel guide to Hiriketiya & Dikwella (updated 2022)Looking for the ultimate guide to Hiriketiya beach, Sri Lanka?
+Home > Destinations > Sri LankaHiriketiya beach: A complete travel guide to Hiriketiya & Dikwella (updated 2022)Plan on visiting Hiriketiya beach, Sri Lanka?
 Look no further!
-Hiriketiya bay was once a sleepy hidden gem on Sri Lanka’s south...
+Hiriketiya bay was once a sleepy hidden gem on Sri Lanka’s south coast but has now...